Hong Kong: 47 dissidents charged with 'subversion' | DW | 28.02.2021

 It is the single largest use yet of Beijing's controversial, sweeping national security law against the city's democracy movement.

-The 47 charged were among 53 pro-democracy activists arrested by police in January.
+The 47 charged were among more than 50 pro-democracy activists arrested by police in January.
 Those detained in the crackdown had links to an unofficial primary election organized by pro-democracy parties ahead of local legislative polls.

-The National Security office had ordered some of those arrested in January to report to local police stations in Hong Kong at 2 p.m. local time on Sunday.
+The National Security office had ordered some of those arrested in January to report to local police stations in Hong Kong at 2 p.m. local time.

-They will appear in court on Monday morning, the Hong Kong police said in a statement.
+They are scheduled to appear in court on Monday morning, the Hong Kong police said in a statement.

 The defendants include 39 men and eight women aged between 23 and 64, police added.